Grilled Tuna Steak

 This post may contain affiliate links.
 See my disclosure policy.

-My grilled tuna steak recipe features seasoned tuna steaks grilled until firm and charred and tender and pink in the middle.
+My grilled tuna steak recipe features seasoned tuna steaks grilled until they are firm and charred on the outside, yet tender and pink in the middle.
 It’s a restaurant-worthy dish that you can make in just 10 minutes!

 grilled tuna steak over a salad.